 a.
-Is the project consistent with the Master Plan, Open Space and Recreation Plan, Recreation Master Plan, Heritage Landscape Inventory, Housing Production Plan, and other planning documents that have received wide scrutiny, public input and have been adopted by the Town or its boards? /15 b.
-Has the projects received endorsements from other municipal boards, committees or departments, interest groups or community organizations? /15 c.
-What is the practicality and feasibility of the project; and the demonstrated ability of the applicant to implement the project expeditiously and within budget and then maintain the improvements afterward? /15 d.
-To what extent does the project leverages additional public and/or private funds, such as matching funds from neighboring communities for projects that involve shared resources? /15 e.
-Does the project produce a highly advantageous cost to benefit ratio? /15 f.
-Does the project finance improvements to public facilities that would otherwise be funded through tax revenues or further deferred? /10 g.
-To what extent does the project conserves resources that would otherwise be threatened, or serves a currently under-served population? /10 h.
-Does the project fulfill more than one CPA purpose? /5 TOTAL: /100 SPECIFIC CRITERIA Open Space a.
-Does the project address objectives identified specifically within the Master Plan, the Open Space and Recreation Plan, or Article 97 of the Constitution of the Commonwealth of Massachusetts; and the receipt of endorsements from the Town Manager and the Board of Selectmen (in the case of acquisitions), as well as the Conservation Commission and other Town staff? /15 b.
+Does the project address objectives identified specifically within the Master Plan, the Open Space and Recreation Plan, or Article 97 of the Constitution of the Commonwealth of Massachusetts; and the receipt of endorsements from the Town Manager and the Board of Selectmen (in the case of accuricitions) as well as the Conservation Commission and other Town acquisitions), as well as the Conservation Commission and other Town staff? /15 b.
 Will the open space be accessible to the public? /15 c.
 What is the project's ecological, scenic or recreational value? /10 d.
 Is the project located in areas with limited open space, or areas with essential water resources? /5 e.
 Is the project is contiguous with existing protected land or provides linkages with existing trails? /5 TOTAL: /50 Recreation a.
 Does the project address objectives identified specifically within the Master Plan, the Open Space and Recreation Plan, or the Recreation Master Plan; and the receipt of endorsements from the Recreation Board and Town staff? /15 b.
-Does the project respond to demonstrated resident demand? /15 C. Does the project provide recreational opportunities for underserved populations, including toddlers, teenagers, adults, seniors, and disabled residents; or whether or not the project is located near population centers in order to promote their accessibility to those that do not drive? /10 d.
+Does the project respond to demonstrated resident demand? /15 c.
+Does the project provide recreational opportunities for underserved populations, including toddlers, teenagers, adults, seniors, and disabled residents; or whether or not the project is located near population centers in order to promote their accessibility to those that do not drive? /10 d.
 Does the project increase the availability of facilities for active or passive recreational use? /10 TOTAL: /50 a.
-What is the extent to which the project addresses objectives identified specifically within the Master Plan, the Heritage Landscape Inventory, or the Town's scenic roads bylaw; and the receipt of endorsements from the Historic District Commission and Town staff? /15 h /15 υ.
-What is the extent to which the historic entity provides a public benefit? / 13 c.
+What is the extent to which the project addresses objectives identified specifically within the Master Plan, the Heritage Landscape Inventory, or the Town's scenic roads bylaw; and the receipt of endorsements from the Historic District Commission and Town staff? /15 b.
+What is the extent to which the historic entity provides a public benefit? /15 c.
 What is the extent to which the project promotes a sensitive and adaptive reuse of the historic entity? /10 d.
 Does the project preserves historic resources that are eligible for National Register status or that are located within the historic district? /10 TOTAL: /50 Community Housing a.
-To what extent does the project address objectives identified specifically within the Master Plan or the Housing Production Plan; and the receipt of endorsements from the Affordable Housing Trust, the Hamilton Housing Authority, and Town staff? /15 b.
-Does the project contribute to the goal of 10% affordability consistent with Chapter 40B? /15 c.
-Does the project gives priority to local residents as well as town and school employees? /10 d.
-To what extent does the project employ "smart growth" principles (higher density housing located near amenities)? /5 e.
-Does the project create new affordable housing opportunities through the reuse or conversion of market rate housing into affordable units? /5 TOTAL: /50
+To what extent does the project address objectives identified specifically